-- Acted for Allergan plc, a global pharmaceutical company, regarding competition matters in Canada in connection with its $63bn proposed acquisition by Abbvie Inc.
+- Acted for Allergan on competition matters in Canada in connection with its $63bn proposed acquisition by Abbvie.

-- Advising BASF Canada in the Bureau’s national investigation of alleged anticompetitive conduct in agricultural industry.
+- Acting for BASF Canada in respect of the Competition Bureau’s national investigation of alleged anti-competitive conduct.

 Osler, Hoskin & Harcourt LLP